The Chemical Professional’s Code of Conduct

 To the Environment

-Chemical professionals should strive to do their work in ways that are safe for both the environment and for the health of all who may be affected.
-They have a responsibility to understand the health, safety and environmental impacts of their work, to recognize the constraints of limited resources, and to develop sustainable products and processes that protect the health, safety, and prosperity of future generations.
+Chemical professionals should strive to do their work in ways that are safe for the environment.
+They have a responsibility to understand the total impact of their work, to recognize the constraints of limited resources, and to develop sustainable products and processes that protect the health, safety, and prosperity of future generations.

-For more information about the Department of Career Services, Please see our Contacts List.
+For more information about the Department of Career and Professional Advancement, please see our Contacts List.